zachwill/blog/_posts/2013-01-20-noise-and-meaning.md

 > intentionally prone to the confusion between *noise* and *meaning*, that is,
 > between a randomly constructed arrangement and a precisely intended message.

-&mdash; [Fooled by Randomness](http://www.amazon.com/Fooled-Randomness-Hidden-Markets-ebook/dp/B001FA0W5W/), Nassim Nicholas Taleb
+&mdash; Nassim Nicholas Taleb, [Fooled by Randomness](http://www.amazon.com/Fooled-Randomness-Hidden-Markets-ebook/dp/B001FA0W5W/)